hazeld/action-modifiers/README.md

-# action-modifiers
+# Action Modifiers
-Code for the CVPR 2020 paper 'Action Modifiers: Learning from Adverbs in Instructional Videos'
+Code for the CVPR 2020 paper 'Action Modifiers: Learning from Adverbs in Instructional Videos' coming soon.